apache/druid/docs/querying/sql-functions.md

 ## HLL_SKETCH_TO_STRING

-Returns a human-readable string representation of an HLL sketch for debugging.
-The `expr` argument must return an HLL sketch.
+Returns a human-readable string representation of a HLL sketch for debugging.

 * **Syntax:** `HLL_SKETCH_TO_STRING(expr)`
 * **Function type:** Scalar, sketch